Local Planning Panels were introduced by the NSW Government in 2018, across Councils in Sydney, Wollongong and the Blue Mountains.

 The referral criteria for planning proposals is set out in a separate Ministerial Direction

-A Local Planning Panel has 4 members, comprising a chair (nominated by the Minister for Planning), 2 expert members (selected by Council from a pool of experts approved by the Minister for Planning) and a community representative (selected by Council).
+A Local Planning Panel has 4 members, comprising a chair (nominated by the Minister for Planning and Public Spaces), 2 expert members (selected by Council from a pool of experts approved by the Minister for Planning and Public Spaces) and a community representative (selected by Council).

 Listed are the panel members for the Blue Mountains.
 The Chair determines which experts and which community representatives are to hear a matter prior to the meeting.